top of page

 Papa Sumi

 Papa Sumi is shy and likes to observe the other cats rather than take part in the play.
+He had to have his teeth removed but this does not stop him from enjoying Tiki cat food.
 He likes to he held (wrapped in a blanket) for hours and be petted.

 Alan Trammell